Kate issues public apology as she takes blame for digitally altered photo

 Royal sources said the Princess of Wales made “minor adjustments” and that Kate and the Prince of Wales wanted to offer an informal picture of the family together for Mother’s Day.

+“This was an amateur, family photograph taken by the Prince of Wales.
+Their Royal Highnesses wanted to offer an informal picture of the family together for Mother’s Day,” the source said.

-“The Wales family spent Mother’s Day together and had a wonderful day,” the source added.
+“The Princess made minor adjustments as she shared in her statement on social media, the Wales family spent Mother’s Day together and had a wonderful day.”

 Despite calls for the original to be published, Kensington Palace said it would not be reissuing the unedited photograph of Kate and her children.

-The Palace has faced growing pressure over the debacle with the controversy branded “damaging” to the public’s trust of the royal family.
+The Palace faced growing pressure over the debacle with the controversy branded damaging to the public’s trust of the royal family.

 Concerns were raised over a missing part of Princess Charlotte’s sleeve and the misaligned edge of her skirt, with other speculation including the positioning of Kate’s zip.